Skip to main content

 Loans

 A loan starts when an offer is accepted.
 Once matched, the collateral is locked onchain via a smart contract (a PDA, or Program Derived Address, which is a program-owned account on Solana with no private key) and the USDC is transferred.
 All loan terms are fixed and immutable from that point.
-The 3-day duration begins at this moment.
+The loan duration begins at this moment.

 Yes.
 Borrowers can repay the loan at any time before maturity.
-The full interest for the agreed 3-day duration is owed regardless of when the repayment occurs.
+The full interest for the agreed loan duration is owed regardless of when the repayment occurs.
 There is no partial interest or fee reduction for early repayment.

 Do not rely on this window.
 The lender can claim at any moment after maturity.
 Always plan to repay before the loan expires.